Reinforcement learning (RL) is a fundamental and specific learning method.

 - Its current state in the environment,

 - A real-valued immediate reward for its actions.
-No future or long-term reward is provided.
+In more advanced frameworks, future or long-term reward are provided.
+The trade-off between immmediate and future reward is controled by the discount factor $\gamma \in (0,1)$.

 The agent takes into account this feedback for its future actions.